StreetScienceCommunity/StreetScienceCommunity.github.io/_events/2019-12-08-teacher_workshop.md

   url: https://www.flickr.com/photos/134305289@N03/shares/AmKS19
 ---

-On the 8th of Dezember, we held our a one day workshop of the [BeerDEcoded project]({% link _projects/beerdecoded.md %}) for high school teachers in the Biology labratory of the universtey of Freiburg.
+On the 8th of December, we hold our one-day workshop of the [BeerDEcoded project]({% link _projects/beerdecoded.md %}) for high school teachers in the biology labratory of the University of Freiburg.
-We did prepare already extraced DNA of a la trape beer sample for sequencing.
+We did prepare already extracted DNA of a beer sample for sequencing.
-The aim of the workshop was to get teacher intersted in our Workshops and establish contacts to high school.
+The aim of the workshop was to get teachers interested in our Workshops and establish contacts to high schools.
-Therefore, at the end of the workshop we had a section where we dicussed possble cooperations.
-In the end we came up with a plan to split the workshop into several small 2h secsions, so that puples can do this as one biology teaching unit e.g. over one month.
+At the end of the workshop we had a session where we dicussed possible cooperations.
+In the end we came up with a plan to split the workshop into several small 2h sessions, so that pupils can do this as one biology teaching unit e.g. over one month.